By: Taylor Schechter, HSE Manager

 Heat Exhaustion – What it is?

-Heat exhaustion is the body’s rapid response to loss of water and salt from heavy sweating.
+Heat exhaustion is the body’s rapid response to the loss of water and salt from heavy sweating.

 Symptoms – headache, nausea, dizziness, weakness, irritability, thirst, and heavy sweating.